 But the GreenSmart launch has me pondering a bigger question ... of obsolescence.
 Just how many more green social networks can the internet handle?
 And more importantly, will any of them survive at all?
 In a year of dramatically shrinking marketing budgets, online ad spend is going to get less and less risky, and advertisers will be sure to stick with tried and true web destinations that have a defined and loyal audience.
 This will make niche social networks, especially those in the toddler phase, unlikely recipients of real money.

-, a network for green shopping.
+Care 2 was the original green social network and, as first mover, has managed to retain a decent amount of traffic.
+In 2006 there was Zaadz (which had a spiritual bent) and sold to Gaiam, and then SustainLane which gave user-generated product ratings.
+Freecycle a network of recyclers came along and then EVO, a network for green shopping.
 By the first quarter of 2008 there were literally dozens of stand-alone green network startups, some of them with a more generic "green lifestyle" bent, others with an Al Gore-inspired climate focus.
-You can read about the top contenders on Earth2Tech's Top 10
+You can read about the top contenders on Earth2Tech's Top 10.

 Certainly social networks have been popping up in other niche verticals, like sports fans or gamers, but no genre has matched the relentless, blinded-by-green furvor of the green space.
 Is it a lack of understanding about social networks?
 That Facebook, Myspace, Ning, and ethnic community sites like Hi5 and MiGente, have now established themselves as giants among a field of tiny players, and much like AOL, Yahoo and Gmail did with other email companies back in the late '90s, are about to stomp out their myriad competitors.